Frequently Asked Questions

 Do you ship to Alaska, Hawaii, or International?

 We would love to ship far away but given that plants are living things we do not have a suitable way to ship to far distances confidently.
-There is also the issue of shipping cost, most of our boxes are at least 20" tall which is not affordable at this time.

 Didn't see your question answered above?

-Ask us below, or send us an email at email@example.com
+For fastest response, send us an email at email@example.com